sindhuja-ms/VotingEnsemble-HeartDiseasePrediction/README.md

-# Heart Disease Voting Ensemble
+# Voting Ensemble for Heart Disease Prediction

 A simple machine learning project that predicts heart disease using a **Voting Ensemble** of multiple classifiers on the **UCI Heart Disease dataset**.